Diversity is the lifeblood of our law school. It isn’t an option; it’s an on-going commitment that comes from our core

 TJSL reaffirms diversity and non-discrimination commitment in light of Don't Ask Don't Tell and the Solomon Amendment.

 TJSL faculty has unanimously endorsed the San Diego County Bar Association’s Diversity Pledge.

 TJSL has sponsored in 2006, 2008 and will again sponsor in 2011 the pre-law school national diversity program-- Council on Legal Educational Opportunity (CLEO) Summer Institute.
 CLEO is an American Bar Association-affiliated organization that supports diversity in legal education.

-TJSL sponsors an annual Women in the Law Conference.
+TJSL sponsors an annual Women and the Law Conference.